Puppies rescued after being abandoned near dumpster

 All three puppies were rescued by Pits R Us, a local rescue group, and taken to Three Little Pitties All Breed Rescue, a nonprofit group that will help the puppies find forever homes.

-JoLana Talbot with Three Little Pitties says these were the tenth dumped dogs found in the park this year.
+JoLana Talbot with Three Little Pitties says these were the 10th dumped dogs found in the park this year.

 "For every one we save, thousands more still die.
 But, we fight for the voiceless," Talbot said.